dotnet/docs/docs/csharp/whats-new/csharp-13.md

 ---
 # What's new in C# 13

 C# 13 includes the following new features.
-You can try these features using the latest [Visual Studio 2022](https://visualstudio.microsoft.com/vs/preview/) version or the [.NET 9 preview SDK](https://dotnet.microsoft.com/download/dotnet).
+You can try these features using the latest [Visual Studio 2022](https://visualstudio.microsoft.com/vs/preview/) version or the [.NET 9 Preview SDK](https://dotnet.microsoft.com/download/dotnet).

 - [New escape sequence - `\e`](#new-escape-sequence).
 - [Method group natural type improvements](#method-group-natural-type)